swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 - `n`: Disables the capturing behavior of `(...)` groups.
 Named capture groups must be used instead.
 - `s`: Changes `.` to match any character, including newlines.
 - `U`: Changes quantifiers to be reluctant by default, with the `?` specifier changing to mean greedy.
 - `x`, `xx`: Enables extended syntax mode, which allows non-semantic whitespace and end-of-line comments.
-See the *trivia* section for more info.
+See [Extended Syntax Modes](#extended-syntax-modes) for more info.

 #### ICU options